wolfgangj/okami/README.md

 Oh, and we actually have some nice libraries, but don't use them.
 Unless you understand them deeply and are sure they will actually make your life better.
+Keep in mind that any library you use is a part of your codebase.
+(Also, note that the same should be considered true for the interpreter.)

 ## Requirements